Gopher tortoise: Social behavior

-It has been suggested that gopher tortoises, more than other tortoise species, exhibit social behavior.
-While primarily solitary creatures, gopher tortoises live in well-defined colonies which are similar to those of highly social animals such as the prairie dog.
+Gopher tortoises, more than other tortoise species, are thought to exhibit social behavior.
+While primarily solitary creatures, they live in well-defined colonies that are similar to those of highly social animals such as the prairie dog.
 The distribution and proximity of burrows might be the consequence of social relationships between tortoises.
-Both male and female gopher tortoises have been found to use chemical signals to communicate with each other.
-These chemical signals are secreted from the tortoises’ mental gland on its chin.
+Both males and females have been found to use chemical signals to communicate with each other.
+These chemical signals are secreted from the tortoises' mental gland on their chins.

-Some females have been observed visiting the burrows of a particular female repeatedly, even if there are other tortoises nearby.
-This may be a sort of 'friendship', but such terms are not normally used to describe the relationships between animals.
-Female gopher tortoises generally do not relocate once they have moved into a colony and larger males usually have their burrows adjacent to females in the spring.
-It has been found that males can travel up to 500m to visit females and their burrows.
-Juvenile gopher tortoises have been known to occasionally cohabitate burrows, however this hinders their ability to escape or deter predators.
+Some females have been observed visiting the burrows of a particular female repeatedly, even if other tortoises are nearby.
+This may be a sort of "friendship", but such terms are not normally used to describe the relationships between animals.
+Female gopher tortoises generally do not relocate once they have moved into a colony, and larger males usually have their burrows adjacent to females in the spring.
+Males can travel up to 500 m to visit females and their burrows.
+Juvenile gopher tortoises have been known to occasionally cohabitate burrows, but this hinders their ability to escape or deter predators.
 If one juvenile blocks another from entering or moving within the burrow, aggression and occasionally combat may ensue.